EaterLabs/gophor/README.md

 - Serve `DIR/gophermap` by default, else falls back to directory listing.

-- Parsing of any files named `gophermap` / ending in `.gophermap` as gophermaps.
+- Parsing of any files named `gophermap` or ending in `.gophermap` as gophermaps.

 - Executable gophermap support.